 The information here is for trade allies - plumbing and heating contractors - regarding our residential rebate program.

 The purpose of our rebate program is to encourage customers to purchase and install higher efficiency equipment, thereby reducing overall energy consumption and encouraging wise energy use.
-Residential customers can see program information.
+Residential customers can visit our program information web page.

 WHAT WE OFFER